evmos/evmos/docs/developers/guides/cosmos_coin_registration.md

 # Cosmos Coin Registration

-Learn how to register native Cosmos Coins through [Evmos Governance](../../users/governance/overview.md). {synopsis}
+Learn how to register native Cosmos Coins through [Point network Governance](../../users/governance/overview.md). {synopsis}

 :::tip
 **Note**: Not sure what the difference between Cosmos Coin and ERC-20 Registration is?
 You're in the right place if you want to add functionality to convert a native Cosmos Coin to an ERC-20 token representation.
 If an ERC-20 contract corresponding to your token already exists, and you want to add functionality to convert the ERC-20 token to a native Cosmos Coin denomination, check out [ERC-20 Registration](./erc20_registration.md) instead.